BCSTechLearning/Restful-Learning/Start/README.md

 - Helping in learning and testing integration between `Spring` and `Spring Security`.

-- Helpful for the Developers who are interested in `Basic Authenticaion Application`.
+- Helpful for the Developers who are interested in `Oauth2.0 Authorization Application`.

 Below Diagram is showing the structure of Restful learning showing how we are getting the output with Oauth2 Authentication:

+- The `/birds/{birdId}` get end point is protected by Oauth2.0 Authorization and require an oauth token for access.
+- The `/birds/noException/{birdId}` get end point is protected by Oauth2.0 Authorization and require an oauth token for access.
-- The `/api/user/{name} end point is protected by Basic Authentication which require a username and a password to login.
+- The `/birds` post end point is protected by Oauth2.0 Authorization and require an oauth token for access.

 ![Diagram]()